Publications available for purchase

 Preserving Farms for Farmers: A Manual for Those Working to Keep Farms Affordable, presents projects that permanently protected the affordability of whole farms, including land, farmhouse, barns, and other infrastructure, and ensured their continued use for food production.
 It also provides model legal documents, a model agricultural easement with option to purchase and a model agricultural ground lease, with commentaries. $25 plus $3 shipping

 If we're serious about agricultural preservation, it's not enough to protect the land alone...
-This Equity Trust DVD discusses ways of going beyond traditional conservation easements to meet the new challenges posed by the growing market for rural estates.
+This Equity Trust video discusses ways of going beyond traditional conservation easements to meet the new challenges posed by the growing market for rural estates.
 View online

 Permanently Affordable Homeownership is a study of resale data from Burlington Community Land Trust--established 1983-- prepared by John E. Davis and Amy Demetrowitz of Burlington Associates.
 Completed in May 2003, the study evaluates the effectiveness of the CLT model in delivering permanently affordable homeownership opportunities.
 2003 (136 pages) $4.00 plus $1.50 shipping and handling.

 Linking Community Land Trusts and Smart Growth A theoretical framework for utilizing both the Community Land Trust and Smart Growth approaches to developing affordable homes and viable neighborhoods.
 The paper was written for ICE by Tasha Harmon, coordinator of the Community Development Network, the association of nonprofit housing developers in Multnomah County, Oregon. $5 plus $1.50 shipping and handling